eteriall/eteriall/README.md

 # Alexander Rasskazchikov 👨‍💻

-### I'm Alex.
-I am a tech and psychology enthusiast, would love to  see myself as a Product / Program Manager in my later career.
+### I am a tech and psychology enthusiast, would love to  see myself as a Product / Project Manager in my later career.